thi-ng/umbrella/packages/hdom/README.md

 In the 192 / 256 cells configurations **this stress test causes approx.
 600 / 800 DOM every single frame**, very unlikely for a typical web app.
-In Chrome 68 on a MBP2016 this still runs at a stable 60fps (192 cells) / 37fps (256 cells).
-Both FPS readings based the 50 frame
+In Chrome 68 on a MBP2016 this still runs at a stable 60fps (192 cells) / 35fps (256 cells).
+Both FPS readings are based the 50 frame [SMA](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average).
-[SMA](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average).

 ## Authors